KQM-git/TCL/characters/cryo/ayaka.md

 Ayaka consumes Stamina and cloaks herself in a frozen fog that moves with her.
 In Senho form, she moves swiftly upon water.
 When she reappears, the following effects occur:
 * Ayaka unleashes frigid energy to apply Cryo on nearby opponents.
+  * 1A Cryo is applied when Ayaka exits from her sprint.
 * Coldness condenses around Ayaka's blade, infusing her attacks with Cryo for a brief period.
+  * This infusion causes Ayaka's attacks to apply 1A Cryo

 | Effect | Values |
 | :--- | :--- |